Video games in Bangladesh: History

-Arunodoyer Agnishikha

-Arunodoyer Agnishikha (Bengali: অরুণোদয়ের অগ্নিশিখা) or Flame of Sunrise is a first-person shooter video game developed by Trimatrik Interactive and published by SHOM Computers Ltd. in 2004.
-Based on the 1971 Bangladesh Liberation War, it is the first first-person shooter video game based on events of the war and developed in Bangladesh.

-The plot is based on the events of the Bangladesh Liberation War.
-These events mainly include the battles that took place in Chittagong, Rajshahi and Akhaura.

-The game-play features three options, Battlefield, The Team and Time Limit.
-Battlefield is the chief game-play where the player has to choose one from four different battlefields of the war.
+In 2020, Zero Hour (Bangladeshi game) (video game) was released on Steam in Early Access with the version 1.0 released on September 9, 2024 and has received positive reviews from gamers.
+It's a first-person shooter.
+It is the first game from Bangladesh to be released on the platform.
+The developers of the game are Meheraj and Nayeem.
+The game is set in the present day Dhaka the capital of Bangladesh and features two teams of five players each: the attackers and the defenders.
+The attackers must use their wits and teamwork to infiltrate the enemy's base and plant a bomb, while the defenders must use their traps and fortifications to stop them.
+It is first game from Bangladesh to use Real Player Motion Technology and an updating map.

 Research and development

 Lately, there has been some research and development carried out on video games.
 In 2014, Microsoft Bangladesh organized a game development workshop called Imagine Cup Bangladesh 2014 - Game Camp for the participants of the games category of the Imagine Cup Bangladesh 2014.
 It was followed by two other game camps.
 In the same year, MassiveStar Studio began a project to train 80,000 students as video game developers.